-Join Steve Caplin for an in-depth discussion in this video Drawing the water, part of Photoshop Artist in Action: Steve Caplin's Day for Night.
+Join Steve Caplin for an in-depth discussion in this video Drawing the water, part of Digital Painting in Photoshop: Day for Night.

 With so much rain in our image, we'd expect to see some running water, as well …as the still water lying on the roads surface. …Let's paint in a place holder for our water in gray, on the new layer. …So we'll Zoom into the image, make a new layer, and we'll call it Water. …Now let's use a Hard-edged Brush with gray as our foreground color, and we can …use the gray we set up earlier, when we were making the raincoat.…